nkaewam/wordl-wars/README.md

 ## Overview

-Wordle Wars brings competitive energy to Wordle by allowing **two players** to battle for the highest total score over five rounds.
+Wordl Wars brings competitive energy to Wordl by allowing **two players** to battle for the highest total score over five rounds.
 The app ships as a 100 % front-end web application – no servers, accounts, or internet connection required after the first load.

 ## Gameplay